Skip to main content

 docker compose up -d

-UI Supabase config lives in the project registry (no rebuild needed after updates).
+UI Supabase config lives in the workspace registry (no rebuild needed after updates).
 Only pull and restart.

 Uninstalling